manab4rd/search-n-replace/README.md

 ***Search*** for a particular String --> Put the ***Replace*** string --> Select the ***Column Name*** you want to replace.

+## Installation
+Simple way: Download the zip package and open the *index.html* file in any browser Developer way: Download the package and host in some local server.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.